-Graco 4Ever 4-in-1 – Best Convertible Car Seat for Toddlers
+2. Graco 4ever All-in-One – Best Convertible Car Seat for Toddlers:

-For a seat that is ranked amongst one of the top-rated car seats on the market today, the Graco 4-in-1 car seat does not come cheap, to put it mildly.
+For a seat that is ranked among one of the top-rated car seats on the market today, the Graco 4-in-1 car seat does not come cheap, to put it mildly.

 Is paying the price which Graco demands this seat worth it?
 Let’s find out.

 What makes this car seat so expensive?
 My first question on seeing its price tag for the first time.
-Well, as I found out later on: its suitability for children of all ages.
+Well, as I found out later on: it’s suitable for children of all ages.

 For instance, if you have an infant, the 4Ever would turn into a rear-facing car seat to soothe them.
 For toddlers, meanwhile, its forward face would come into play.
 Similarly, if your child is growing up, you could turn this into a booster.
 That means that, if used properly, this is the only car seat your child would ever need.

-Looking at how this seat would assure the safety of your child, and Graco has provided it with an EPS energy absorbing form.
+Looking at how this seat would assure the safety of your child, Graco has provided it with an EPS energy-absorbing form.
 As the name suggests, this foam would absorb the impact in case of an accident to ensure that your child remains safe.

 If that wasn’t enough, and you’re still worried, the 5-point harness should settle all your doubts.
 Considered the safest in the industry, the 5-point harness system would buckle your child from five positions, so that he doesn’t jump out of the seat with the impact of an accident.

-Impressed by the features of the Graco 4 in 1 car seat?
-Now break that bank – for this car seat is one of the most expensive models in the market right now.
+Impressed by the features of the Graco 4-in-1 car seat?
+Now break that bank – this car seat is one of the most expensive models in the market right now.

-Liked the features of both the Graco seats but not willing to pay the price they demand?
-Don’t worry, in the Safety 1st Grow, you’d have everything for growing children, and that too at a price which falls in the range of the majority of parents.
+Liked the features of both the Graco seats but are not willing to pay the price they demand?
+Don’t worry, in the Safety 1st Grow, you’d have everything for growing children, and that too at a price that falls in the range of the majority of parents.

-Turning our attention to its harness system, and the Grow provides a no-rethread harness for all but the infants.
-It means that unless your child isn’t 6 to 9months old, you’d have to use the newborn harness position which requires a bit of rethreading.
+Turning our attention to its harness system, the Grow provides a no-rethread harness for all but infants.
+It means that unless your child isn’t 6 to 9 months old, you’d have to use the newborn harness position which requires a bit of rethreading.